astoeckel/ev3_event_broker/README.md

 `ev3_broker_server` runs on the LEGO® brick and broadcasts sensor data as UDP packages.
 At the same time it waits for incoming UDP packages containing commands, such as setting the duty cycle of a motor.

-`ev3_broker_client` receives messages from all bricks on the network and writes them to stdout encapsulated in JSON for processing in another applications.
+`ev3_broker_client` receives messages from all bricks on the network and writes them to stdout.
+Data is encapsulated in JSON and can thus be easily processed in another application.
 Furthermore, it waits on stdin for JSON-encapsulated strings containing commands.

 ## Downloading and Compiling